KangasZ/RadarPlugin/README.md

 Please do not include my projects in other custom repos like Aku API.

 ## Notice
 This is distributed with the MIT license.
-I take absolutely no responsibility for what users do with the plugin.
+I take absolutely no responsibility for any actions by the users of this plugin.

-Under no circumstance is this plugin designed to assist any PvP-centric modes.
-I will not condone nor support this activity.
-Moving forward I may be actively repressing this activity with condition checks.